Heating Up Your Ham!

 Porchetta

-Porchetta is a very traditional Italian street food.
+Porchetta Porchetta is a very traditional Italian street food.
 It is the whole pork loin (basically the meat in a pork chop) with the skin and belly (basically unsmoked bacon) left attached.
-It is then stuffed, rolled and tied (sounds like a bad 80’s bachelor party movie)...
+It is then stuffed, rolled and tied (sounds like a bad 80’s bachelor...

 Prime Rib

-I have used this cooking technique on a couple of different roasts and it hasn’t failed me yet… Preheat the oven to 500.
+Prime Rib I have used this cooking technique on a couple of different roasts and it hasn’t failed me yet… Preheat the oven to 500.
 Season roast as you wish, but don’t cut slits and fill with garlic!
-I see this all the time on cooking shows and I hate it for...
+I see this all the time on cooking shows and I hate...